 Research in USA

-Vilmorin Started carrot research breeding activities in Callifornia in 2007 at once ranch facility in Hollister California.
-With the acquisition of Shamrock Seed Company and genefresh technologies in 2013, the research operations have expanded into Gilroy and Salinas California.
-The team, consisting of over 20 breeders and operational staff, focus their efforts on developing new varieties of Lettuce, Cauliflower, and salad greens for the local market.
+Vilmorin started carrot research breeding activities in California in 2007 at one ranch facility in Hollister California.
+With the acquisition of Shamrock Seed Company and GeneFresh technologies in 2013, the research operations have expanded into Gilroy and Salinas California.
+The team, consisting of over 20 breeders and operational staff, focus their efforts on developing new varieties of Lettuce, Cauliflower, and Salad Greens for the local market.
 Using a combination of field and greenhouse facilities, the research team effectively executes multiple breeding programs.

 Activities in the field include breeding selection, T1-T3 evaluation trials, isolation seed increases, and developmental and commercial showcase trials.
 Greenhouse activities include single and group seed increases, seedling nurseries, hand pollinations for designated crosses, and seed cleaning of harvested seed lots.
 The research team works in cooperation with the product development team and sales team to conduct showcase trials to exhibit new varieties to local dealers and seed distributers.

-VNA research also assist with small scale seed production and counter cycle production of seeds to assist breeding programs In France, Japan, and Mexico.
-These crops can consist of broccoli, carrot, pepper, and tomato.
+VNA research also assists with small scale seed production and counter cycle production of seeds to assist breeding programs in France, Japan, and Mexico.
+These crops can consist of Broccoli, Carrot, Pepper, and Tomato.